johanneswilm/eha-nutsurv-django/CONTRIBUTE.md

 It's updated from the development branch whenever there is a new pull-request merged in.

-If this sever doesn't work, resolving that should be a priority.
+If this server doesn't work, resolving that should be a priority.

 There may be data imported here from the 2014 survey, the database might be truncated at any time and this instance can be used to reproduce or